VishvasPancholi1604/Verification-IP-Simulation-Script/README.md

 - **-db or --debug**
   - To debug the code (commands will be printed).
-  - The log file won't be created, preferred to detect infinite loops in output.
+  - preferred to detect infinite loops in output, will print some extra debugging-info as wekk.
   - Example: `python run.py -e run -db`

 - **-q or --questa**